Partition functions of N=(2,2) gauge theories on S^2 and vortices: Dualities

 It is easy to see that $k$-poles inside the contours are classified by partitions $\vec k$ of $k$ and each configuration is given by: \be \{\varphi_j \} = \left\{ \right. \qquad\qquad\qquad r\in \vec l \;, \ee that is for each $r\in\vec l$ we have a ``tail'' of $k_r$ values starting from $a_r$.
 For each of such configurations we actually have $k!$ $k$-poles obtained by permutations.
 The definition of the contours above is valid when $\varepsilon, a_r$ are real: for generic complex parameters the contours are defined to include all and only the poles in (\ref{poles of contour integral}).
 One can also show that the residue of a $k$-pole of type $\vec k$ equals the corresponding term in the sum in (\ref{Zk partition function}).
 For instance, the last product in (\ref{contour integral}) evaluated at a pole gives: \be \prod\nolimits_{s \,\not\in\, \vec l} \bigg[ \prod_{j=1}^k (a_s - \varphi_j - \varepsilon) \bigg] = \prod\nolimits_{s \,\not\in\, \vec l} \prod\nolimits_{r\,\in\,\vec l} \; \varepsilon^{k_r} \Big( \frac{a_s - a_r}\varepsilon - k_r \Big)_{k_r} \;, \ee and similarly the other pieces.

 Given the integral representation of $Z_k$ in (\ref{contour integral}), we can now close the contours in the lower half-planes.
-The integral is unaffected as long as there are no poles at infinity, which happens for $N_f > 1$. \footnote{In fact $U(1)$ with one flavor is not dual to $U(0)$ with one flavor, that would be a free theory.} To bring the contour integral back to a form that we can compare with (\ref{contour integral}), we first define ``dual" integration variables $\varphi^D_j = -\varphi_j - \varepsilon$, so that the integration contour of $d\varphi_j^D$ closes in the upper half-plane, and $a_j^D = -a_j$; then we change the direction of the contours to the original orientation; we move the contours back to $\bR^k$ and give a small positive imaginary part to $ a_j^D$ which can be done without crossings.
+The integral is unaffected as long as there are no poles at infinity, which happens for $N_f > 1$.
+To bring the contour integral back to a form that we can compare with (\ref{contour integral}), we first define ``dual" integration variables $\varphi^D_j = -\varphi_j - \varepsilon$, so that the integration contour of $d\varphi_j^D$ closes in the upper half-plane, and $a_j^D = -a_j$; then we change the direction of the contours to the original orientation; we move the contours back to $\bR^k$ and give a small positive imaginary part to $ a_j^D$ which can be done without crossings.
 Eventually we reach:

 with the contours defined as after (\ref{contour integral}).
 This indeed produces the vortex partition function of $U(N_f - N)$ with $N_f$ flavors, with twisted masses obtained from the map after (\ref{duality param transformation}).